 Apple’s iPhone 13 is new for 2021, but the iPhone 12 is still a great phone.
 Here’s how the phones match up.

-is filled with upgrades , consisting of the , The new phones show off a , a with a , and a .
-And the entire , meaning that the phone will likely have plenty of space for your photos, apps, music, and so on for the price of $829 (S$1,149) for the base iPhone 13.
-Although if you did want to step up, you can now get an of storage.
+Apple’s new iPhone 13 line is filled with upgrades across the lineup, consisting of the iPhone 13 Mini, iPhone 13, iPhone 13 Pro, and iPhone 13 Pro Max The new phones show off a new camera system, a tweaked design with a smaller notch, longer battery life and a variety of colors.
+And the entire iPhone 13 line starts with 128GB of storage, meaning that the phone will likely have plenty of space for your photos, apps, music, and so on for the price of $829 (S$1,149) for the base iPhone 13.
+Although if you did want to step up, you can now get an iPhone 13 Pro with as much as 1TB of storage.

-Meanwhile, the.
-Both phones’ prices dropped, If you can make do with less storage space, the that run plenty fast, support 5G, and are powered by Apple’s A14 Bionic chip.
+Meanwhile, the iPhone 12 and iPhone 12 Mini aren’t going anywhere.
+Both phones’ prices dropped, If you can make do with less storage space, the iPhone 12 models are still great phones that run plenty fast, support 5G, and are powered by Apple’s A14 Bionic chip.
 The iPhone 12 Pro and 12 Pro Max, however, have been discontinued to make room for the 13 Pro and 13 Pro Max.

 Let’s go over a few key differences between the 13 line and the 12 lines, to help determine whether you might want to spring for a 2021 iPhone or stick to a 2020 iPhone.